Last Updated on February 22, 2023

 It seems like this would be a statement that goes without saying.
 But lately, I’ve heard many stories about wives or spouses believing they wear the rank of their soldier.

 And surprisingly, it hasn’t been just an officer vs. enlisted mentality as so many believe it always is.

-Some of the most recent stories involve wives of enlisted pulling rank on other wives of enlisted or wives of officers doing the same to other wives of officers.
-Looks like no side is immune when it comes to the poor decision of wearing rank.
+Some of the most recent stories involve wives of enlisted people pulling rank on other wives of enlisted or wives of officers doing the same to other wives of officers.
+It looks like no side is immune to the poor decision of wearing rank.

 We’ve All Been There When This Happened…

 Sally is involved in some sort of situation and spouts off “Do you know who my husband is?!”
 Or even better “Do you know what rank my husband is?!”

 Sally consistently introduces herself as the wife/spouse of (insert rank).

 Sally can’t complete a sentence without letting you know about her soldier’s rank, how much he makes, or his newest promotion, or…well, you get the picture.